rilopez6/Robot-Command-Based/README.md

 - Will include self driving using proximity sensors, Pixy2 Camera, and Encoder sensors.

 ## Needed Materials
 - Playstation remote with bluetooth working preferably.
-Any other remote works well aswell.
+Any other remote works well as well.
 - Laptop/Tablet to run the code.

 ## How to Use